lucas-miranda/Raccoon/Raccoon/Util/README.md

 ### `Collections/`

-Contains some useful collections, that doesn't exists at `System.Collections`, and a reimplementation of `System.Collections.ObjectModel.ReadOnlyCollection` (for motivation disclaimer see commit 73d9f69f70b5a335223e19fbb74ef7200d8f3b1b).
+Contains some useful collections, that doesn't exists at `System.Collections`, and a reimplementation of `System.Collections.ObjectModel.ReadOnlyCollection` (for motivation disclaimer see [commit](https://github.com/lucas-miranda/Raccoon/commit/73d9f69f70b5a335223e19fbb74ef7200d8f3b1b)).

 ### `Graphics/`